sharpsensoruser/sharp-sensor-demos/GP2Y1040AU0F/README.md

 For I2C operation, the SEL pin (Pin 3) of the GP2Y1040AU0F sensor must be connected to GND.
 In addition, the SDA and SCL pins should be connected to external pull-up resistors (e.g. 10Kohms).
 The SDA/SCL pins use 3.3V logic so you should use a 3.3V-to-5V logic level converter as well in order to connect to Arduino board.

 Note that the sensor's READ command returns a data record of 72 bytes in length.
 But the Arduino Wire library has a fixed I2C buffer size of 32 bytes.
 So in order for the [I2C demo source code](https://github.com/sharpsensoruser/sharp-sensor-demos/blob/master/GP2Y1040AU0F/sharp_gp2y1040au0f_demo_i2c.ino) to work, it is necessary to make a couple of changes to the header files of the Wire library to increase the buffer size.
-See the code file for the exact changes.
+See the demo source code for the exact changes required.

+## Where to find GP2Y1040AU0F ?

+This is a newly released model which may not be in stock yet at authorized Sharp distributors such as Mouser Electronics, Digi-Key, etc. However you can still contact Mouser.com directly to make inquiry about purchasing small sample quantity of this sensor.
+You can also try to send inquiry directly to official Sharp supplier, [Socle Technology](mailto:Socle_Sales_NA@socle-tech.com).
 ## See also
 * [Sharp GP2Y1040AU0F Specification](http://www.socle-tech.com/doc/IC%20Channel%20Product/Sensors/Dust%20Sensor/GP2Y1040AU0F_spec.pdf)
 * [Sharp GP2Y1040AU0F Application Note](http://www.socle-tech.com/doc/IC%20Channel%20Product/SHARP_GP2Y1040AU0F_ApplicationNote_20201204.pdf)